Set up your projects

 Create an organization

-First, you need to create an organization within Transifex - where all your translation management activity will happen.
+First, you must create an organization within Transifex - where all your translation management activity will happen.
 Transifex is set up as a directory of projects.
 Projects contain resources.

 Create a project

-Next, create your first project by following these steps.
+Next, you'll need to create your first project by following these steps.

 File-based, Live, & Native

-A Live project is a java-script-based approach, great for translating not too dynamic websites where Transifex identifies the strings to translate on the front end and serves the translations back to your website.
+A Live project is a Javascript-based approach, great for translating static websites where Transifex identifies the strings to translate on the front end and serves the translations back to your website.

 The Native project is a collection of tools that allow for easy localization of your applications.
-Install the provided SDK, and push or pull content for localization directly with Transifex without needing a file.
+You can install the SDK provided and push or pull content for localization directly with Transifex without needing a file.

 Source and target languages

-When choosing a source language, ensure that you stay consistent across all your projects: e.g. if you choose generic “en” in your first project, choose it in all subsequent projects that you or your team members create later.
+When choosing a source language, ensure that you stay consistent across all your projects: e.g., if you select the generic “en” in your first project, choose it in all subsequent projects that you or your team members create later.
 This will help such great features as Translation Memory and Glossary work fine and be shared across all your projects.

-When choosing target languages, we recommend choosing a locale-specific target language (e.g. es_ES vs es).
-Unless you have a particular reason to use generic language codes, it’s better, for the sake of clarity, to specify the locales, especially for the dialects such as French (France and Canada), Spanish (Spain and Latin America), Portuguese (Portugal and Brazil), and Chinese (Simplified and Traditional).
+We recommend choosing a locale-specific target language (e.g., es_ES vs. es) when choosing target languages.
+Unless you have a particular reason to use generic language codes, it’s better, for the sake of clarity, to specify the locales, especially for dialects such as French (France and Canada), Spanish (Spain and Latin America), Portuguese (Portugal and Brazil), and Chinese (Simplified and Traditional).

 With target languages, similarly to source languages, make sure to stay consistent when adding languages across your projects in Transifex: if you chose “es” for Spanish-Spain, stick to it across all your projects.